Age of Apocalypse: "X-Termination"

-As Jean continues to fight the monsters in New Apocalypse, Prophet orders everyone to evacuate to the 616 reality.
-Dazzler objects to leaving, but Prophet tells her sacrificing the AoA reality is the only way.
-Nightcrawler begins to teleport everyone back, first taking Harper Simmons and then Sage.
-However, when he goes to take Iceman, the Dark Beast breaks free of his shackles and goes with them.
-He is quickly knocked out by Gambit on the other side, but not before jamming a nugget of the Apocalypse seed within Iceman to keep it safe.
-As Nightcrawler next takes Howlett and Cyclops, Dazzler begs Prophet to come with her but he refuses, saying a captain goes down with the ship.
-However, the decision is made for him when Jean Grey knocks him out and instructs Dazzler to take him back to her world.
-Jean goes off to continue her fight as Nightcrawler teleports Dazzler and Prophet away.
-In the 616 reality, Nightcrawler realizes that if he grabs onto the black swirls in the portal, he can teleport the opening back in on itself.
-Sage confirms he could close the portal and, before anyone can stop him, he goes.
-He manages to close it at the cost of his own life and separate the entirety of Earth-295 from the Multiverse.
-Afterwards, Howlett and Cyclops decide to travel to Greece to collect Hercules from the underworld.
-Wolverine offers Dazzler a job at the school but she declines, as she needs a bit of time to herself.
-A few weeks later, Harper meets Prophet on a beach, where they have a drink to remember their old team.
-Elsewhere, Dazzler creates a holographic image to make sure everyone remembers her fallen teammates.

 What If

-Synopsis for "What If...
-The Age of Apocalypse Had Not Ended?"

-An alternate AoA reality was presented when Magneto, giving up on Bishop's mission in the final moments, rescued his family from the nuclear explosions alongside some of his allies.
-Magneto, Rogue, Sunfire, Quicksilver, and Weapon X found themselves working with the last remaining human heroes (including Tony Stark, Invisible Woman and Gwen Stacy, the latter of which formed a romance with Quicksilver) to deal with a new threat: the Coming of Galactus.
+In the alternate reality depicted in What If...
+The Age of Apocalypse Had Not Ended?
+Magneto, giving up on Bishop's mission in the final moments, rescued his family from the nuclear explosions alongside some of his allies.
+Magneto, Rogue, Sunfire, Quicksilver, and Weapon X found themselves working with the last remaining human heroes (including Tony Stark, Invisible Woman and Gwen Stacy, the latter of which formed a romance with Quicksilver) to deal with a new threat: the coming of Galactus.

 As there was no Fantastic Four, it fell to the survivors to work against Galactus and his herald, the Silver Surfer.
 As the heroes sprung into action, Night-Thrasher ended up using advanced technology to empower himself with amazing psychic powers.
 Together, they were able to do the impossible and claim victory.
-After Weapon X used his adamantium claws to slay the Silver Surfer, the collective psychic potential of humanity was focused against Galactus, eventually killing him.
+After Weapon X used his adamantium claws to kill the Silver Surfer, the collective psychic potential of humanity was focused against Galactus, eventually killing him.